-Today in 2018, it can be easy to forget that legal marijuana is a new concept.
+Today, it can be easy to forget that legal marijuana is a new concept.
 Flash back a few decades, and the substance was heavily stigmatized as a gateway drug to other dangerous forms of addiction.
 In fact, the earliest anti-marijuana campaigns in the United States came soon after the repeal of Prohibition, fueled by exaggerated accounts of crimes allegedly caused by marijuana.

 But many years later, here we are, with marijuana closer than ever to becoming a nationally decriminalized and legal substance and more socially acceptable than ever.
 It’s no accident that the tide has turned.
 Over the last half century, cannabis advocates from all walks of life have taken huge strides in the push to get kush legalized throughout the U.S.